shakemurasan/okuribito/README.md

 ```

 ### Other ideas
-- Send to Fluentd, TreasureData
+- Send to Fluentd, TreasureData, Slack...

 ## License